Medication for Parkinson’s disease with Apomorphine as part of the D-mine® Care therapy concept

 In the instructions for use you find detailed information about the D-mine® Pen.
 The document can be found in the Download Area.

-Which pharmaceutical product can be used for D-mine® Pen Therapy?
+Which Parkinson’s medication can be used for D-mine® Pen Therapy?

 Patients who have shown a good “on” period response during the initiation stage, but whose overall control remains unsatisfactory using intermittent injections, or who require many and frequent injections (more than 10 per day), may be commenced on or transferred to continuous subcutaneous infusion by minipump and/or syringe-driver.
 The choice of which minipump and or syringe-driver to use, and the dosage settings required will be determined by the physician in accordance with the particular needs of the patient (PIL, in current version).